FREQUENTLY ASKED QUESTIONS ABOUT RAPPEL MAUI, ANSWERED

 WHERE DO I GO TO MEET YOU?

 We pick you up at a park & ride lot in Central Maui, on Highway 310 at the corner of Highway 30.
 Get directions and a map to the meeting location.
 Please arrive 15 minutes before your tour departure time.
 If you’re staying in South Maui, we can pick you up at your resort/hotel.
-(South side pickup is for the 8:30 AM tour time only, with pickup at 7:40 AM, or the 11:30 tour time, with pickup at 10:40.
-The fee is an additional cost of $25 per person for a round trip ride.)
+(South side pickup fee is an additional cost of $25 per person for a round trip ride; west side pickup fee is an additional $35 per person, round trip.)

 HOW MUCH DOES THE TOUR COST?